AlanTeeWeiLoon/React-Course-Content/README.md

 ### DOM
 #### Traditional Way of Development
 ![image](https://github.com/AlanTeeWeiLoon/React-Course-Content/assets/104622787/371676a2-33d8-41b0-ba37-b5efdb73fd0c)
-<p>Everytime when any of the element update, will re-render the entire DOM again, this causes a lot of unnecessary workload!</p>
+<p>Everytime when any of the element update, will re-render the entire DOM again, this causes a lot of unnecessary workload!
+E.g. If there is a name variable changed from Peter to John in a child element of < Body > then entire HTML should re-render again.</p>

 #### React Virtual DOM
 ![image](https://github.com/AlanTeeWeiLoon/React-Course-Content/assets/104622787/5c032f71-38e2-4298-be06-c0e3ad9dfcee)